LuizParo/thread-advanced-alura/README.md

 # thread-advanced-alura
-A project that simulates an client-server application using the classes from java.util.concurrent.*
+A project that simulates a client-server application using the classes from java.util.concurrent.*